golang/dep/docs/glossary.md

 ## Sync

-dep's interaction model is based around the idea of maintaining a well-defined relationship between your project's import statements and `Gopkg.toml`, and your project's `Gopkg.lock` - keeping them "in sync".
+Dep's interaction model is based around the idea of maintaining a well-defined relationship between your project's import statements and `Gopkg.toml`, and your project's `Gopkg.lock` - keeping them "in sync".
 When the `Gopkg.lock` has more or fewer entries than are necessary, or entries that are incompatible with constraint rules established in `Gopkg.toml`, your project is "out of sync".

-When your project is out of sync, running `dep ensure` will always either fail with an informative message, or bring your project back in sync.
+This concept is explored in detail on [the ensure mechanics reference page](ensure-mechanics.md#staying-in-sync).

 ## Transitive Dependency